Posts

 Image

-My Cybersecurity Journey: From Getting Hacked to Hacking Back Everyone starts somewhere and for me, it all began with a really bad website.
+Everyone starts somewhere and for me, it all began with a really bad website.
 I was 14 when I built my first web page.
 It was broken, messy, and full of mistakes but it was mine.
 And that was enough.
 Something clicked.
 I kept building.
 My second site wasn’t great either, but it was better.
 Then came the third a simple login page and a working web app.
 That one made me proud.
 I felt like I was actually creating something.
 Then...
 I stopped.
 Back then, programming didn’t seem like a future.
 It felt like a phase fun, but uncertain.
 So I drifted away.
 But deep down, that itch to build, break, and understand how things worked never really left.
 Eventually, I came back.
 This time, it was different.
 I dove into full-stack development front-end was familiar, but I embraced the backend too, learning Python, Django, and the logic that makes web apps tick.
 I was building better, smarter systems.
-But I didn’t know my biggest...
+But I didn’t know my biggest turning point was still ahead.
+The Turning Point Everything shifted...